Kiranjith83/SA/SA.md

   - API NAME: Standadrd
   - 1G-1T
   - 40-200 IOPS
+## EBS Encryption
+- Now AWS support New ec2 instances with encrypted root device while launching the instance.
+- If existing EC2 instances needs Root device volume encryption.
+  - Provision an instance with unencrypted root volume
+  - Take snapshot and copy the snapshot to encrypt.
+  - Create an AMI from encrypted snapshot copy.

 # ENI vs ENA vs EFA
 ## ENI
 - Elastic Network Interface

 ## ENA
 - Enhanced Networking.
 - Uses single root I/o virtualization (SR-IOV) to provide high performance networking capabilities on supported instance types.
+- SR-IOV is a method for device virtuialization that provdes higher I/O performance and lower CPU utlization compare to tradition ENI.
+- Used whereever needs a good network performance.
+- EN provides high bandwidth, high packet per second and consistently lower inter instance latency.
+- NO additional charges, but has to be on a supported instance.
+- It can enable by
+  - ENA supporting upto 100Gbps.
+  - Intel 82599 Virtual Function interface support upto 10 Gbps.
 ## EFA
-- A network devide that you can attach to your EC2 instance to accelerate HPC and Machine learning apps
+- A network devide that you can attach to your EC2 instance to accelerate HPC and Machine learning apps.
+- EFA provides lower and more consitent latency and high throughput than the TCP transport traditionally used in cloudbased HPC Systems.
+- EFA can use OS-Bypass enables HPC and ML apps to bypass the OS system kernel and to communicate directly with the EFA device.
+  - This makes it faster with low latency and supported on on Linux.

 # Data and DB Migration